travis-ci/docs-travis-ci-com/user/docker.md

 ## Pushing a Docker Image to a Registry

-In order to push an image to a registry, one must first authenticate via `docker login`.
+To push an image to a registry, one must first authenticate via `docker login`.
 The email, username, and password used for login should be stored in the repository settings environment variables, which may be set up through the web or locally via the Travis CLI, e.g.: